Get a demo

 Most likely to choose a funeral home solely based on reputation.

-Great expectations fall in the middle age bracket (45-54) and have high expectations for life and funerals.
+Great Expectations fall in the middle age bracket (45-54) and have high expectations for life and funerals.
 They have expensive tastes, despite having a lower income than average.
 They’re sticklers for good service, whether it be at a hotel, restaurant, or funeral home.

 NFC-Segments_Distanced and Decided